can be an ideal savings vehicle if you’re in a low-income tax bracket. RRSPs

 may not be well suited to low-income Canadians.
 As the earlier example demonstrates, the RRSP account

 tax savings are insignificant and may be in a higher tax bracket when you withdraw.
 You may also consider that TFSA withdrawals don’t impact income-tested benefits and credits, such as child tax benefits and credits, Old Age Security, or Guaranteed Income Supplements.

-If you now find yourself in a lower tax bracket, such as when on maternity leave, and made RRSP contributions in the past, consider withdrawing from your RRSP to make a TFSA contribution.
+If you now find yourself in a lower tax bracket, such as during maternity leave, and have previously made RRSP contributions.
+A strategic move is to consider withdrawing from your RRSP to facilitate a TFSA contribution.
 It’s important to note that while this maneuver can optimize your current financial situation.
-Funds withdrawn from your RRSP can’t be re-contributed later.
+Funds withdrawn from your RRSP cannot be re-contributed later.
 Therefore, careful planning and consideration are essential to make the most of your savings and investment strategy.